Rush Limbaugh, the Excellence in Broadcasting Network.

 Hi.

-You know, uh I want to say that our president boasts and he puts his best interest, his interests, in front of what's best for the American people.
+You know, I want to say that our president boasts and he puts his best interest, his interests, in front of what's best for the American people.

-Does what did you actually hear him say that that he boasts he puts his best interests ahead of ours?
+That he boasts he puts his best interests ahead of ours?

 He shows it time and time again.